nil020/nil020/README.md

 - 👋 Hi, I’m @nilesh
-- 🌱 I’m currently learning web development
+- 🌱 I’m a software developer with 2 years of hands-on experience
-- 💞️ I’m looking to collaborate on software development company
+- 💞️ I’m looking to collaborate with a software development company
 - 📫 How to reach me nilkanojiya9@gmail.com

 <!---